 It comes with a pedal.
-And this is one of the strongest selling points of Yamaha.
-The Yamaha FP110A is a high-quality kick pedal; this is functional and cheap.
+And this is one of the strongest selling points of electronic drums Yamaha.
+The FP110A is a high-quality kick pedal; this is functional and cheap.

 Alesis also include this hardware, but they do not have such quality.
-Hence, the Yamaha wins.
+Hence, the drum electric Yamaha wins.
 This seems like a perfect inclusion to attract new consumers.

 All the pads are quite decent.
-Well, I could not have expected anything less from Yamaha.
+Well, I could not have expected anything less from a Yamaha electronic drum kit.
 Their reputation in making high-quality products is displayed here.